deeprjs/deepr/README.md

 }
 ```

-Note: the following query is exactly the same.
+Note that the following query is exactly the same:

 ```json
 {